cj13579/personal-site/docs/blog/posts/2010-09-11-facbook-colour-hacks.md

   - Fun
   - Hacks
 ---
 So, what a better way to start this newly revamped site but with some good for nothing hacks that may keep you occupied for a little while.
 Having taken the idea from <a title="The post where I found the hacks" href="http://www.puremango.co.uk/2009/05/hacking-facebook/" target="_blank">here</a> I decided to play with the colour ones.
-I have updated them and added some of my own.
+I have updated them and added some of my own.<!-- more -->

 Since the original post was published, Facebook have changed their layout significantly.
-Although the colour hack in the original post still works, due to these layout changes it doesn&#8217;t work nearly as effectively.
+Although the colour hack in the original post still works, due to these layout changes it doesn't work nearly as effectively.
 In addition to this, I have discovered some more, meaning if you want to, you can turn the whole page another colour!!

 So, what do you need to do?
-This is really simple, all you need to do is copy and paste the following code snippets into your browser&#8217;s address bar (e.g. where it says http://www.facebo&#8230;..) over the top of where the Facebook URL is.
+This is really simple, all you need to do is copy and paste the following code snippets into your browser's address bar (e.g. where it says http://www.facebo&#8230;..) over the top of where the Facebook URL is.

 To make the area around the search bar a different colour simply use: